Godshill: History

 Godshill is one of the ancient parishes that existed before the compilation of the Doomsday Book, the first recorded spelling being Godeshulle.

 Ford Farm near Godshill was the site of the first Isle of Wight Festival in 1968, which attracted 10,000 people to see acts such as Jefferson Airplane and Arthur Brown.

 Godshill Park House dates from about 1760 and was built as a home farm to serve the Appuldurcombe Estate.
 In around 1860 the house was extended, adding the Regency front, and became a private residence.
 It was used in the Second World War as an army hospital.

 Today

-Godshill is a much visited tourism destination on the Isle of Wight.
-It is a quintessential English village with thatched cottages and the historic All Saints Church on the hill.
-There are numerous tea rooms and gift shops.
-There are two pubs: the "Griffin" – featuring a large griffin-shaped maze and children's playground – and "The Taverners".
+Godshill is a much-visited tourism destination on the Isle of Wight.
+The village has thatched cottages and All Saints Church on the hill.
+There are tea rooms, gift shops and two pubs: the "Griffin", with a griffin-shaped maze and children's playground, and "The Taverners".

 Public transport is provided by Southern Vectis buses, routes 2 and 3.